 The Diocesan Youth Work department and the Diocesan Resource Centre have a variety of resources available to borrow/hire.
 From books and DVDs, to giant games and marquees.
-Download the resource booklet here.
+Click here to download the Resources booklet.

 Click here to download details of various Confirmation Resources, suitable for use with your youth group/young people.

 The Archbishops of Canterbury and York are inviting churches to pray for the evangelisation of the nation during the week before Pentecost Sunday, 25 May to 4 June.
 Click here for prayer ideas for youth groups and families.
 Click here to go to the ‘Thy Kingdom Come’ website.

 Following the tragic shooting of Mike Brown in Ferguson Missouri, the Diocesan Youth Missioner put together a framework for churches to address the issues and questions this might provoke in young people.
 Mary Hawes, National Going for Growth (Children and Youth) Adviser, has adapted it slightly (with permission) so that it could be used following any tragedy, in case churches might find it useful following a death, or global disaster.
 Click here to download.

 Every year many hundreds of young people take their own lives in the UK.
 Many thousands more contemplate suicide; many harm themselves or suffer alone, afraid to speak openly about how they are feeling.
 PAPYRUS exists to give young people hope and to prevent young suicide.
 PAPYRUS:

 - provide confidential support and advice to young people and anyone worried about a young person

 - campaign and influence national policy.